 Most flights travel to St. John’s, but there are also international airports in Stephenville and Gander.
 Gander is famous for accepting planes from the US during 9/11.

-Read more about Newfoundland – The Adorable Town of Trinity, Western Newfoundland, Gros Morne National Park, Vikings in Newfoundland, Conception Bay, St. John’s, Signal Hill, Day Trips from St. John’s
+Read more about Newfoundland in our posts – The Adorable Town of Trinity, Western Newfoundland, Gros Morne National Park, Vikings in Newfoundland, Conception Bay, St. John’s, Signal Hill, and Day Trips from St. John’s.

 For more pictures from our travels around the world visit Gallery on monkeystale.ca